tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/spin-boson.rst

 Running a Spin-Boson Model
 ===========================

-Here's a simple example of how to run a Spin-Boson model with Mean-Field dynamics in QC Lab.
+Here's a simple example of how to run a spin-boson model with mean-field dynamics in QC Lab.

 First, we will need to import the necessary modules: